kosho/esperf/README.md

 ### Make

-Simply run the below commands to generate the executable.
+Simply run the below commands to generate the executable on the target platform.

     $ cmake ./CMakeList.txt
     $ make

 ## TODO:

+- Provide more variations of random numbers and the geo type